iondv/framework/docs/en/2_system_description/metadata_structure/meta_report/meta_report.md

 ## Description

 **Meta report** - is used to build a _data mine_ that contains analytical information on data from the meta.
 The information is organized in the form of tables.
-In the meta of report module, the data sources are indicated, on the basis of which the information is generated to build a report/ Further the report table columns are formed, indicating the resource for the data from the meta classes of the system.
+In the meta of report module, the data sources are indicated, on the basis of which the information is generated to build a report.
+Further the report table columns are formed, indicating the resource for the data from the meta classes of the system.

 Meta report is located in the `bi` folder of the project in the YML format.